 If you have a dog who has digestive issues, such as chronic diarrhea, vomiting, gas, and so on, this blend is for her!

-In addition to organic kelp, this blend contains glucosamine and chondroitin, two powerful ingredients that provide joint support and improve bone health.
+In addition to organic kelp, this blend contains glucosamine and MSM, two powerful ingredients that provide joint support and improve bone health.
 Good for dogs with joint pain and osteoarthritis.

 Got a dog who is always itchy, and tends to have skin issues?
 Or maybe you are not too happy with the dull hair coat of your dog?
 Try this one out!